harvard-lil/perma/developer.md

 kicked off by `fab test_sauce`.

-## Debugging email-related issues
+## Sending email

+*All emails* should be sent using `perma.utils.send_user_email` (for an email from us to a user) or `perma.utils.send_admin_email` (for an email "from" a user to us).
+This makes sure that `from` and `reply-to` fields are configured so our MTA will actually transmit the email.

-If you're working on an email related task, the contents of emails should be dumped to the standard out courtesy of EMAIL_BACKEND in settings_dev.py.
+On the development server, emails are dumped to the standard out courtesy of EMAIL_BACKEND in settings_dev.py.

 ## Working with Celery